 FIRST THE TAVERN—OR WAS IT A HOTEL?

-Curiously enough, Gerard’s Hall was orginally not in Old Bailey at all, but a short walk away on the southern side of Basing Lane, which ran between Bow Lane and Bread Street, parallel with Watling Street.
+Curiously enough, Gerard’s Hall was originally not in Old Bailey at all, but a short walk away on the southern side of Basing Lane, which ran between Bow Lane and Bread Street, parallel with Watling Street.
 According to the Elizabethan historian John Stow it had at one time been the property of the Gisors, who belonged to a powerful medieval guild and enjoyed great civic influence—the thirteenth century John Gisors served two terms as Mayor of London.
 The wooden figure of a giant once stood outside the building, an effigy, it would seem, of the original Gerald.
 But by the early nineteenth century Gerald had disappeared, and a trade card printed for Younghusband, with a detailed drawing of the building, has the handwritten note “before 1835, the effigy stood here” scrawled across it.
 An X marks the spot.

 Interestingly, the card in question advertises Gerard’s Hall as a “hotel”, which seems to be at odds with Younghusband’s occupation as a carter of imperial trees.
 The fact is, though, that the enterprising fellow ran two businesses.
 One was the hotel—or, as the Post Office directory described it, the tavern—at no.2 Basing Lane.
 The other was a “carrying” operation for the conveyance of goods, which Younghusband and his son Joseph operated from no.3.
 But it makes sense.
 Carriers needed stabling for their horses, and parking space for their carts and carriages, and taverns provided both.

 Younghusband was born in 1787 in Caldbeck in Cumbria, but we find him in his mid-twenties in London.
 His life in the capital certainly had its ups and downs.
 In 1833, when he was already running the tavern, he was passed a forged £50 note.
 In 1848 he was relieved of a chest of tea worth £13, which was on a three-horse wagon waiting to be carried to Paddington Station.
-The two teenaged thieves were transported for seven years.
+The two teenage thieves were transported for seven years.

 On a happier note, even while assorting unwittingly with the London underworld, Younghusband was prospering.
 He had a sideline in what we would call event catering, and he was paid fulsome tribute in the newspapers.
 In 1847, for example, he provided the dinner served in Guildhall on Lord Mayor’s Day—Guildhall being, of course, only a stone’s throw from the tavern.
 The bill of fare was of such staggering proportions that it is worth recording it in full: